A bulk carrier lifts bunkers in Vancouver, BC. Image Credit: © Ship & Bunker / Big Ranch Media Inc

 This is where a vessel buys compliant fuel, or at least intends too, but for any one of a variety of reasons tests over the 0.50% sulfur limit at the engine inlet.

 Meech sees it as unavoidable that there will be high levels of accidental noncompliance in 2020 due to the looming tank cleaning problem.
 That is, while the majority of vessels will buy and burn compliant fuel they will likely not be able to properly flush their tanks and fuel systems in time for the January 1, 2020 start date.
 With 0.50% sulfur products expected to be blended very close to the 0.50%S limit (and why wouldn't they?) any remaining HSFO onboard will tip these vessels over the compliance limit.

 But while industry estimates vary on how widespread this phenomenon will be, it shouldn't matter in terms of the HSFO demand picture.
 After all, if it is accidental then by implication the ship has not lifted and burned HSFO.

 Lawful noncompliance is where permission is given to burn high sulfur fuel and typically involves the vessel saying it was unable to purchase compliant fuel at a given port.
-If such a situation is deemed valid by authorities it is granted a waiver (via a fuel oil non-availability report, or FONAR) to buy and burn noncompliant fuel for the next voyage leg.
+If such a situation is deemed valid by authorities it is granted an exemption (via a fuel oil non-availability report, or FONAR) to buy and burn noncompliant fuel for the next voyage leg.